Structures and Lagrangian statistics of the Taylor-Green Dynamo: Long time scaling regime

 In order to better understand the origin of the observed long time correlations we computed the auto-correlations of the terms on the right hand side of (\ref{eq:mhd1}) multiplied by $\bm u$.
 They corresponds to the correlation of the energy sources and sinks of the velocity field.
 We find that the correlation time of the mean external energy injection rate $\langle \bm u\cdot \bm F\rangle$ becomes longer during the non-linear phase and extends well beyond one $T_L$ during the saturated phase.
 It is then also on this time scale that the total energy of the system fluctuates.
 This is in agreement with the observed changes of the correlation time of $u_\perp$ in Fig.~\ref{fig:lagCorr} (left) as the Taylor-Green force is constant.
 The energy exchange time scale $\langle \bm u\cdot (\nabla\times{\bm B}) \times {\bm B} \rangle$ connected to the Lorentz force is shorter.
 We note that the mean external energy injection rate is a large-scale quantity.
 Apparently, the Lorentz force changes the global flow structure in such a way that the resulting large-scale velocity field and the (constant) Taylor Green force remain correlated for times much longer than without Lorentz force.
-This is in agreement with the observation that the curves in Fig.~\ref{fig:LSF} do not vary for different Reynolds and Prandtl numbers because the large-scale flow structure is only very little affected by them.
-The observed scaling regime is therefore not a classical turbulent scaling regime.
+The observed scaling regime is probably not a classical turbulent scaling regime.

-We complement the discussion of the long time scaling regime by analyzing the power density spectrum (PDS) of the perpendicular magnetic field $b_\perp$ along tracer trajectories (see Fig.~\ref{fig:spec} (left)).
-The PDS shows a power-law decay with slope -1.42 which is insensitive to the Prandtl number.
+We complement the discussion of the long time scaling regime by analyzing the power density spectrum (PDS) of the perpendicular magnetic field $b_\perp$ along tracer trajectories.
+For the PDS we find a low frequency band showing a power-law decay (see Fig.~\ref{fig:spec} (left)).
 The slope $\zeta_2$ of a second order structure function and that of the corresponding PDS ($\alpha$) are connected via the formula $\alpha=-\zeta_2-1$~\cite{frisch:1995}.
-The scaling exponents of the LSF and the PDS are thus consistent.
+The measured slopes of the PDS are consistent with the scaling exponents of the structure functions.